Structure of 2D Topological Stabilizer Codes: Basic definitions

 \section{Basic definitions}

 This section intends to put together most of the constructions needed later, with the aim of both presenting them and serving as a reference for later sections.
-It ends with a list of basic examples of topological codes.
+It includes a list of basic examples of topological codes.